-Bruce Shutan is a versatile journalist who has written for more than 100 publications or corporate entities over nearly four decades.
+Bruce Shutan is a versatile journalist who has written for more than 120 publications, corporate entities and individuals over nearly four decades.
 He also ghostwrites independently published business books and memoirs.
 Click here for a video where he explains the power of publishing a legacy book and here for his hourlong presentation on the power of publishing books.

 Shutan has been quoted about employee benefit trends in The Wall Street Journal’s interactive edition and syndicated radio program on work-life issues, Reuters and other media outlets.
 For 10 years, he was managing editor of Employee Benefit News before serving as conference program chairman of the national magazine’s Benefits Management Forum & Expo.
 Shutan also led several roundtable and panel discussions at the 2007 invitation-only Employee Benefits Forum, produced by Connex International.
 He has written for several leading human resource trade publications, including Employee Benefit Plan Review, Human Resource Executive, Incentive, Plan Sponsor, Risk & Insurance, The Self-Insurer and Workspan, and also served as editorial director for Next Impact .
 Shutan was the original writer and editor of Voluntary.com InBrief, a weekly e-newsletter about employee-pay-all benefit trends that prompted one industry insider to light-heartedly describe him as “the Bob Woodward of voluntary benefits.”
 In addition, he has written numerous advertorials and white papers, as well as ghostwritten numerous articles on HR and benefit trends.